-On the web interface, go to Configuration > Plugin Packs and install the Linux SNMP Plugin Pack:
+In the web interface, go to Configuration > Monitoring Connector Manager and install the Linux SNMP Monitoring Connector:

 Configure the host and deploy the configuration

-Go to Configuration > Hosts > Hosts and click on Add:
+Go to Configuration > Hosts > Hosts (simplified) and click Add:

 - The name of the server (1)

 - A description of the server (2)